The Odyssey: Essay Topics & Samples

 5. The theme of loyalty in The Odyssey.

 Compare and contrast the perception of faithfulness by Penelope and Odysseus.
 Why did Penelope remain dedicated entirely to her husband?
 How did Odysseys prove the faithfulness to his wife?
-Explain why the readers consider Odysseus loyal, even though he did not demonstrate loyalty in sexual relationships.
+Explain why most readers consider Odysseus loyal, even though he did not demonstrate loyalty in sexual relationships.

-7. The secret of The Odyssey book popularity.
+7. The secret of The Odyssey‘s popularity.

 10. The symbols as a crucial part of The Odyssey.